What is Social Proof?

 - CBT is used by psychologists to treat soldiers with PTSD.

-Cialdini’s boom influenced subsequent generations of marketers to use the weapons of influence to sell more stuff – his book has become a cult classic.
+Cialdini’s book influenced subsequent generations of marketers to use the weapons of influence to sell more stuff – his book has become a cult classic.

 The Reverend Graham would arrive in a small town the day of his publicized ‘tent revival’ religious service where large crowds of fervent worshipers were already waiting for him.
 What the ordinary townspeople didn’t know was that the ‘worshipers’ were paid to be there – to generate enthusiasm among the ordinary townspeople.
 The townspeople would go see what all the fuss was about and get drawn into the worship service.